khanhduong95/Open-Tux-World/README.md

 Open Tux World is an open world, action-adventure game created with Blender.

 The game is played from a third-person view.
-The player controls the penguin in a world full of ice, snow and... other penguins.
+The player controls a penguin to explore and survive in a world full of ice, snow and... other penguins.

 * Note: The game is currently at a very early stage, the planned content as in the description above is not yet completed